ropensci/gbifdb/cran-comments.md

 Please omit any default path in writing functions.
 In your examples/vignettes/tests you can write to tempdir().

-I confirm we have already done this as advised by CRAN;
+I again confirm we have already done this as advised by CRAN.
-all tests write to tempdir().
-Examples and vignettes will not write to the user's home space when run as part of the R CMD check, test, etc.
+Please provide specifics if you observe anything to the contrary.